perfana/test-events-springboot/README.md

 are picked up by the perfana-java-client and are sent to Perfana for the current test run.

-* `actuatorPropPrefix` prefix for the properties to send as variables
+* `tags` comma separated list of tags send along with the properties
 * `actuatorBaseUrl` the base url for the actuator endpoint, `/env` will be added
 * `actuatorEnvProperties` comma seperated list of actuator env properties to turn into variables
+* `actuatorPropPrefix` (DEPRECATED, use tags instead) prefix for the properties to send as variables

 Tip: check your http://application/actuator/env to see what is available.